 Are you looking for meaningful sea turtle conservation volunteer work?
-International Volunteer HQ offers sea turtle volunteer programs that support international conservation efforts in Costa Rica, Guatemala and Bali.
+International Volunteer HQ offers sea turtle volunteer programs that support international conservation efforts in Costa Rica, Guatemala, Bali and Sri Lanka.
 With rising ocean pollution, habitat destruction, commercial fishing practices and illegal trade, endangered sea turtle species are becoming increasingly threatened.

 If you are passionate about supporting the protection of sea turtles, eager to learn, and willing to work hard, take a volunteer trip and join like-minded travelers on one of our sea turtle volunteer programs.
 You will participate in a range of conservation-focused activities, including day and night time beach patrols, building hatcheries to keep turtle eggs away from predators, counting and tagging sea turtles, locating nesting females, working on projects to prevent excessive erosion of nesting habitats and working alongside local people in sustainable egg management.